Ardrossan: Railway

 There are two closed railway stations: Ardrossan North was adjacent to Montgomerie Street, and the platform remains can still be seen, although the redevelopment of the former Shell Bitumen Plant site edges closer to the remains.
 Ardrossan Montgomerie Pier was further down the line from Ardrossan North, but the building of the harbourside apartments removed the last remains of the platforms and no evidence remains that a railway station once stood there.

 The last train ran through these stations around 1968, although by that time they served summer boat train services only, after regular passenger traffic ceased in 1932.

 Roads and bus services

 Ardrossan is linked to Glasgow via the A737 road and to Ayr via the A78 road.
 The A78 Three Towns Bypass opened in December 2004 and has provided an improvement to local transport links, reducing local travelling times.
 The bypass has diverted heavier traffic from the Three Towns.
-Bus services to the town are operated primarily by Stagecoach West Scotland.
+Bus services to the town are operated primarily by Stagecoach South Scotland.